What to eat during intermittent fasting guide

 Intermittent fasting 16:8

-With 16:8 fasting, you’ll fast for 16 hours then eat within an 8-hour window.
+With 16:8 fasting, you’ll fast for 16 hours and then eat within an 8-hour window.

-If you like to fast while you sleep and feel like fasting every day will slot in well with your family, work, and social commitments, this is a really nice intermittent fasting approach for beginners to start with.
+If you like to fast while you sleep and feel like fasting every day will slot in well with your family, work, and social commitments, this is a really nice intermittent fasting approach for beginners.

-On the warrior diet, the fasting window is 20 hours, followed by a 4-hour eating window.
+On the Warrior Diet (a version of 20:4 intermittent fasting) the fasting window is 20 hours, followed by a four-hour eating window.

-We’re not gonna lie — it’s gonna be hard to meet all your nutritional needs in such a short window.
-This one is more for the advanced fasters out there.
+We’re not gonna lie — it’s gonna be hard to meet all your nutritional needs in such a short window, which is why we don’t recommend it here at Simple.

 The 5:2 diet

-The 5:2 diet allows you to eat as usual 5 days per week, and on the other 2, you’d eat only 500/600 calories.
+The 5:2 diet allows you to eat as usual five days per week, and on the other two, you’d eat only 500/600 calories.

-You may prefer this two-day-per-week restriction, compared to a daily one like 16:8.
+You may prefer this two-day-per-week restriction compared to a daily one like 16:8.
 It can fit more neatly into your life this way.
-But, an entire day with only 500/600 calories can feel pretty difficult.
-It’s swings and roundabouts with this approach.
+But an entire day with only 500/600 calories can feel pretty difficult.
+With this approach, it’s swings and roundabouts.
+That’s why this schedule is one we at Simple don’t recommend unless you’ve got that medical seal of approval.

 Eat Stop Eat

-With Eat Stop Eat, you eat at least one full meal every day, by eating as normal on day 1, then fasting until the meal of your choice on day 2.
+With Eat Stop Eat, you eat at least one full meal every day by eating as you normally would on day 1, then fasting until the meal of your choice on day 2.

-This works out to be a 24 hour fast — a pretty significant chunk of time.
-At SIMPLE, we tend not to recommend it, because the odds of you developing some nutrient deficiencies with this method are fairly high.
+This works out to be a 24-hour fast — a pretty significant chunk of time.
+At Simple, we don’t recommend trying it out unless you have the approval of your healthcare team because the odds of developing some nutrient deficiencies are fairly high.

-Alternate day fasting is similar to 5:2 but more intense, as you fast one day and eat 500/600 calories on the next.
+Alternate-day fasting is similar to 5:2 but more intense, as you fast one day and eat 500/600 calories on the next.
 This alternating pattern makes for three or four fasting days each week.
-If this weekly on/off style appeals to you, why not start with 5:2 and build up?
+If this weekly on/off style appeals to you, you could start with 5:2 and build up, but we still don’t recommend trying any fasting schedule where you either don’t eat or eat a limited amount for 18+ hours without consulting your doctor first.

 Water fasting

-As water fasting means going 24-72 hours with no food and drinking only water, it’s not a fasting protocol we recommend at SIMPLE unless you’re doing it with medical supervision.
+As water fasting means going 24–72 hours with no food and drinking only water, it’s not a fasting schedule we recommend at Simple unless you’re doing it with medical supervision.

-Try oats and eggs; berries and yogurt; quinoa, fish, and avocado: whatever takes your fancy!
+Try oats and eggs; berries and yogurt; or quinoa, fish, and avocado: whatever takes your fancy!

-You can indeed eat bread on intermittent fasting!
+You can indeed eat bread when intermittent fasting!

 It’s not a deal-breaker (nothing is), but shifting along the continuum towards whole(r) grain options is a move towards improved health (and who knows, you might even discover a new flavor you love).